harshaneigapula/ios_mcp/README.md

 # iOS MCP Server

-A Model Context Protocol (MCP) server that allows Large Language Models (LLMs) to access, scan, and search files on a connected iOS device.
+A Model Context Protocol (MCP) server that allows Large Language Models (LLMs) to access, scan, and search photos on a connected iOS device.

 ## Features